MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      <div style="text-align: center">### Hi, I’m Mike Phan, a Master’s student
+      <div style="text-align: left">### Hi, I’m Mike Phan, a Master’s student in
-      in Business Analytics at Babson College with a passion for solving real-world problems through data.
+      Business Analytics at Babson College with a passion for solving real-world problems through data.
 I specialize in turning raw data into clear, actionable insights using tools like Python, R, SQL, and BI platforms like Tableau and Power BI.
 My interests lie at the intersection of analytics, machine learning, and strategy</div>

     media:
       type: ImageBlock